How much do solar panels save in 2020?

 Solar is a very long-lasting product with a minimum system life of at least 25 years.
 It is difficult to predict anything with certainty going out 25 years.

-The solar energy production side of solar savings forecasts is relatively predictable and solar panels production in each climatic area is well known and understood.
+The solar energy production side of solar savings forecasts is relatively predictable and solar panels production in each climatic area is well-known and understood.

 What is more difficult is forecasting the economic value of solar out as far as 25 years.
-The need to get this figure right to provide potential consumers with accurate figures about their savings, investment return and payback period for solar is paramount.
+The need to get this figure right to provide potential consumers with accurate figures about their savings, investment return, and payback period for solar is paramount.

 What is a reasonable assumption for utility electricity price escalation and its effect on solar profitability over the next 25 years?

-During the same period as covered by the image above the Institute of Energy Research also reported that gas prices, the fuel used to create a lot of our electricity, actually fell 60%.
-If gas prices had stayed flat over this period then utility power price inflation would have run at more like 5%.
+During the same period as covered by the image above, the Institute for Energy Research also reported that gas prices, the fuel used to create a lot of our electricity, actually fell 60%.
+If gas prices had stayed flat over this period then utility power price inflation would have risen at more like 5%.